StMarkFx/DeepRecall/README.md

 When a user asks a question, the most relevant document chunks are retrieved.
 The retrieved text is passed as context to the DeepSeek API.
 DeepSeek generates a response that incorporates the document content.

+🛠️ Key Components
+vector_store.py
+Loads and manages FAISS vector storage.
+Extracts text from documents.
+Generates and stores embeddings. document_loader.py
+Loads and splits documents into manageable chunks.
+Uses pdfminer, python-pptx, and python-docx for parsing. app.py
+Streamlit-based UI for chat interactions.
+Handles document uploads and query processing. deepseek_model.py
+Connects to the DeepSeek API for AI-generated responses.